Bitterroot range ski routes

 The drainage which drops South to Bass creek just west of Little St. Joe has moderate skiing in the headwaters and can be accessed from Bass creek (scrappy approach), or over the top from Little St. Joe.
 No one ever skis there, but the skiing is surprisingly good, and one has the option to exit via the Pinball Wizard gully if stability allows.
 Leave the trail just past the second creek crossing and use your best brush skinning tricks to access the upper basin.

 This classic Pinball Wizard gully is one of the most accessible and finest peak to creek descents in the range.
 The lower portion of the gully is incised and tricky with a thin snowpack, but when in condition, provides a wild and enjoyable half pipe exit to the creek.
 Although skiing in the gut of the gully is remarkably safe, a large starting zone hangs above the gully, and snow over smooth rock slabs above the gully itself both occasionally avalanche in a major fashion, so treat it with respect.
 The gully can be accessed either from the Little Lt.
-Joe/St. Joseph peak ridgeline (scrappy but efficient), from the parallel gully system to the east, or climbed directly from Bass creek.
-Although the tour over the top is probably the fastest, each approach has its advantages.
+Joe/St. Joseph peak ridgeline (by far the standard approach) or from the parallel gully system to the east.
+Climbing from the bottom is not advised to avoid avlanche exposure from parties descending top down.

 An in condition Pinball Wizard gully from the Bass creek trail.